PaxalsDisipler/TTK4145-Examprep/shared-variable-synchronization.md

 * To prevent race conditions
   * Put locks around the shared data to ensure only one thread can access it at the same time.

-### Deadlock
+### Deadlock / Livelock
-Two processes are deadlocked if they are both holding a resource while waiting for a resource held by the other
+Two processes are **deadlocked**  if they are both holding a resource while waiting for a resource held by the other, and as a consequence neither can procced with its exceution.
+A **livelock** are similar to a deadlock, except that the states of the processes involved constantly change with respect to each other, but none progressing in its excecution.

+_
+A real-world example of a **livelock** occurs when two people meet in a narrow corridor, and each tries to be polite by moving aside to let the other pass, but they end up swaying from side to side without making any progress because they both repeatedly move the same way at the same time.
+_

 ### Starvation (indefinite postponement)
 * A task wishes to gain access to a resource through a critical section, but is never allowed to do so because there are always other tasks gaining access before it.
 (Through unfair scheduling)